 8. Rubbing stains vigorously

 Hands up if your first instinct when seeing a stain is to scrub at it as hard as you can?
-Us too – but a little bit of research reveals that it’s the total opposite of what we should be doing.
+Us too – but a little bit of research reveals that this is one of the most common laundry mistakes.
+It’s the total opposite of what we should be doing.
 Treating the stain quickly is crucial, but rubbing them usually just pushes them further into the fibres.
 Instead, dab, rather than rub, and use a dedicated stain remover to penetrate the affected area without doing further damage.

 9. Ironing fabrics that are too dry

 Step away from the tumble drier – getting wrinkles out of garments is actually easier when it’s a little bit damp.
 If you’ve already air or tumble dried your item, use the mist setting on your iron (or use a light spray bottle, if you prefer) to return a little moisture to the fabric, and you’ll blitz through your ironing pile in far less time.

 Once you’ve finished wrinkle-busting, it’s crucial to empty any remaining ironing or tap water before packing up.
 Leaving the liquid to fester can cause damage to the iron’s inner mechanisms, so try to fill up little and often and use only as much as you need.

 Okay, we know they’re meant to be cleaning things for you, but everything from the drum of the washing machine to the soleplate of your iron will need a little TLC after a few uses.
 Washing machines benefit from a regular cycle of washing machine cleaning to prevent against bad smells and mould, whilst driers need a thorough rinse of all drawers and regular lint trap emptying.
 And don’t forget to give your iron a weekly wipe over the base to remove residue too!